 Corporate wear specifically designed and adopted for working business class people.
 They put more emphasis on color and design, and include uniforms as well.

-Protective clothing for people working in inimitable environment and manual labor positions.
-They are made of special fabrics, or ordinary fabrics with special coatings such as acid proof, fire proof, bullet, heat and chemical proof fabrics.
+Protective clothing for people working in inimitable environments and manual labor positions.
+They are made of special fabrics or ordinary fabrics with special coatings such as acid-proof, fire-proof, bullet-proof, heat-resistant, and chemical-proof fabrics.